 The Suicide of Rachel Foster Review

-A challenging title to play, especially when you know a person in real life with the same name, the opening sequence immediately hits hard with a melancholy score that had me hovering towards the whisky glass.
+A challenging title to play, especially when you know a person in real life with the same name; the opening sequence immediately hits hard with a melancholy score that had me hovering towards the whisky glass.

 In fear of any spoilers, the premise is the affair between Nicole’s father and Rachel destroyed the lives of everyone involved.
 Told from the perspective of the mother and Nicole, it was the betrayal and humiliation – Rachel was the same age as Nicole at the time.

-The Suicide of Rachel Foster Review - Next-gen
+The Suicide of Rachel Foster review

-Next-gen release dates.
-Source: Screen capture
+Next-gen. Source: Screen capture

 Nicole’s father, Leonard, sacrificed everything for the girl, then when she committed suicide, the aftermath was sewn into time, ripping apart Rachel’s loved ones and a tight-knit community.